2022 Registration is opening soon!

 This race will have a 7 hour cutoff for official finishers.
 Anyone completing the course after this time will receive an unofficial time up to 8 hours.

-There will be a cut-off at mile 17.5 where racers will not be allowed to go into the second loop if they don’t get there by 12:30.
+There will be a cut-off at mile 17.5 for the 50K where racers will not be allowed to go into the second loop if they don’t get there by 12:30.
 Riders will be asked to ride 1.7 miles to the finish line.

 Early (until March 31st): $85